-The accounting rules require an expense to be recognized in the income statement equal to the fair value on the grant date of the options granted, spread over the vesting period.
+The accounting rules require an expense to be recognized in the income statement equal to the fair value on the grant date of the options, spread over the vesting period.

 Taking the example above, if the fair value of an option was €1.00 (derived from the option pricing model), then there would be an expense of €0.50 for each of the next two years.
 We treat this as an increase in equity (usually retained earnings) so the overall impact of this cosmetic expense in the income statement is nil on the balance sheet.
 Equity increases from the direct dual effect and decreases when the expense flows through to retained earnings.

 On exercise, any cash received by the company from the employee is treated in the same way as cash received when issuing ordinary shares.
 This will not impact the income statement of the company.
 There are never any gains or losses reflected in the income statement as a result of transactions in a company’s own shares.

-A cash-settled share option scheme works in the same way as a traditional equity settled scheme (as above) but on exercise date the employee receives cash equal to the difference between exercise price and market value of the share.
+A cash-settled share option scheme works in the same way as a traditional equity settled scheme (as above), but on the exercise date the employee receives cash equal to the difference between the exercise price and the market value of the share.

 In cash-settled schemes, expenses are recognized in the income statement over the vesting period but the dual effect is a liability, as there is an obligation to pay cash in the future.
-The accounting for a cash-settled scheme is the same as the accounting for any discretionary long-term cash bonus by expensing in the income statement as it is earned, and the liability is extinguished when the cash is paid.
+The accounting for a cash-settled scheme is the same as the accounting for any discretionary long-term cash bonus.
+It is handled by expensing it in the income statement as it is earned, and the liability is extinguished when the cash is paid.